algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 The server will be a Node.js Server.
 This is an HTTP server that also hosts a WebSocket server, both running on the same underlying HTTP server.

-<strong>What the server has to do :</strong>
+<strong>What the server needs to do :</strong>

 - <strong>The server enables real-time communication</strong><br>
-  We will use WebSocket to allow the server to enable real-time communication by instantly broadcasting updates to all connected clients whenever a circuit is uploaded, processed, or deleted.
+  We will use WebSocket to allow the server to enable real-time communication by instantly sending updates to all connected clients whenever a circuit is uploaded, processed, or deleted.

-- <strong>Manage Database</strong><br>
+- <strong>Database Management</strong><br>
   The server uses an SQLite database to store metadata about uploaded circuits.<br>
     Each circuit entry includes a unique ID, name, creation date, JSON file path, and description.<br>
     The database ensures that circuits can be listed, retrieved by ID, and deleted when needed.<br>